georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-knn-query.md

 }
 ```

+%  NOTCONSOLE

 ## Knn query with aggregations [knn-query-aggregations]

 `knn` query calculates aggregations on top `k` documents from each shard.
 Thus, the final results from aggregations contain `k * number_of_shards` documents.
-This is different from the [top level knn section](docs-content://solutions/search/vector/knn.md) where aggregations are calculated on the global top `k` nearest documents.
+This is different from the [top level knn section](knn-search.md) where aggregations are calculated on the global top `k` nearest documents.